McCall MacBain Scholarships

 Second-Entry Professional Undergraduate Degrees

-Graduate certificates, executive master’s programs, PhDs, joint degree programs, qualifying-year studies, and programs that take place outside of Montreal are examples of programs not covered by the McCall MacBain Scholarships.
+Graduate certificates, executive master’s programs, PhDs, and joint degree programs, are examples of programs not covered by the McCall MacBain Scholarships.
+Qualifying-year students may apply at the start of their qualifying year for their upcoming master’s degree at McGill.

-Regional awards of $5,000 each, for graduate studies at any public university in Canada
+Regional awards of $5,000 each, for master’s or professional studies at any public university in Canada